| |

-I get asked a lot about the content or the mechanics of the Balance Mod... so I put together
+I often get questions regarding the content or mechanics of the Balance Mod, so I have

-some FAQs with some answers.
-The FAQ is a work in progress and will be updated regularly.
+put together some FAQs with answers to provide some insight into the mod.
+The FAQ is a work in progress and

 Balance Mod FAQs - General Gameplay